 Total impervious area is one of the most widely used indicators of urbanization and coincident watershed degradation (Center for Watershed Protection, March 2003).
 Total impervious areas are estimated from land cover data in Hill and Bidwell (January 2003).
 While various organizations and publications categorize stream condition based on TIA, the NOAA fisheries standard is less than five percent as fully functional and greater than 15 percent as non-functioning.
-Impervious area estimates from Hill and Bidwell (March 2003) tend to be higher than expected for forested areas because clear cut areas can be categorized as forested urban land cover.
-This tendency to incorrectly map clear cuts is reflected in the nine percent TIA in Big Tree Creek, where there are many recent clear cuts.
+Impervious area estimates from Hill and Bidwell (March 2003) tend to be higher than expected for forested areas because clear cut areas can incorrectly be categorized as forested urban land cover.